wesbos/beginner-javascript-notes/notes/Module 10꞉ Harder Practice Exercises.md

 Inside of the function, add an if statement that checks if the key that was pressed matches "Escape", and if it does, run `closeModal()`.

-This if statment is a good use case for a blockless if statement because it is a clean one liner.
+This if statement is a good use case for a blockless if statement because it is a clean one liner.

 ```js
 function handleKeyUp(event){